gridcentric/cobalt/README.md

 Running Unit Tests
 ==================

-To run the unit tests, make sure you have vms and nova on your PYTHONPATH and run tox.
+To run the unit tests, make sure you have `VMS_DIR` pointing to your vms code and `NOVA_DIR` pointing to your nova code and run tox.
 Cobalt uses py.test to drive its tests, so you can pass standard py.test options to tox after the `--` option.
 For example, if vms and nova are directories in $HOME and you want to run 8 tests in parallel,

+    $ env VMS_DIR=$HOME/vms NOVA_DIR=$HOME/nova tox -- -n 8

+To run tests against in-tree source code (i.e., to avoid package installation), use the py26-dev and py27-dev environments:

-    $ env PYTHONPATH=$HOME/vms/src/python:$HOME/nova tox -- -n 8
+    $ env VMS_DIR=$HOME/vms NOVA_DIR=$HOME/nova tox -e py26-dev,py27-dev -- -n 8